ramiromuniz/DJ-Audio-Plugin/README.md

 JUCE Music Player is a cross-platform desktop application for playing and managing your music collection.
 The application is built using the JUCE C++ framework and provides an intuitive and modern user interface.
 Easily browse your music library, create and manage playlists, and control playback options.

 *Features*
-=Cross-platform support for Windows, macOS, and Linux =Intuitive and modern user interface
+Cross-platform support for Windows, macOS, and Linux Intuitive and modern user interface
-=Browse and search your music library
+Browse and search your music library
-=Play music files in various formats, such as MP3, WAV, and FLAC =Create, edit, and manage playlists
+Play music files in various formats, such as MP3, WAV, and FLAC Create, edit, and manage playlists
-=Control playback options, including shuffle and repeat =Drag-and-drop support for adding files and folders to the library
+Control playback options, including shuffle and repeat Drag-and-drop support for adding files and folders to the library

 *Dependencies*